StellarSkyline/FleetioAssessment/README.md

  - MVVM Pattern
  - Google Maps

-*Note: There is a folder on the root folder called "Fleetio UI Wireframe" this folder will have the affinity designer file i used to plan my simple UI
+Note: There is a folder on the root folder called "Fleetio UI Wireframe" that contains the Affinity Designer file I used to plan my simple UI.
-*Note: I have added UI Feedback on the Edit Icon(Pencil) on the details page, this however is not hooked up to the Fleetio API.
-I just tried to add something that the user can experience.
-I can update and clean up the state logic for this if needed
+Note: I have added UI feedback to the Edit icon (pencil) on the details page.
+While this feature is not currently connected to the Fleetio API, it provides a user experience preview.
+I can update and refine the state logic for this feature as needed.